roaaghm/DataScience/README.md

-# Data Scientist Nanodegree
+# My projects
-In this repository you'll find all the projects I've done in the (Data Scientist Nanodegree) program on Udacity.
+In this repository you'll find some personal projects.

-# First Project: Write a Data Science Blog Post
+# Netflix Data Analysis
 In this project, I used Netflix dataset to explore.
 Go to for more details:

-# Second Project:

-# Third Project:

-# Fourth Project: